Intevation/intelmq-cb-mailgen-docker/mailgen/README.md

-# Files for the eventdb container
+# Files for the mailgen container

-Place all eventdb related files here.
+Place all mailgen related files here.

-# init.sh file
+## init.sh file

 The init script for the contact db setup.